Add a suite of marketing skills to your design portfolio.

-Select 4 elective courses either faculty (Arts, Business and Law or Science, Health, Education and Engineering).
-1 elective must be an advanced level (200/300 coded) course.
+Select 4 elective courses (48 units) either faculty (Arts, Business and Law or Science, Health, Education and Engineering).
+1 elective (12 units) must be an developing and graduate level (200/300 coded) course.
 These electives may be used to complete a minor in a second area of design (Graphic Design, e-Media Design).

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.

 This recommended study sequence ONLY represents the CURRENT program structure.
 Students in previous structures should use this sequence to inform order of courses and current course details.
 For courses in your commencing structure not included in the current sequence, search the course code for current course offerings and requisites.

 - Successfully complete 288 units as outlined in the Program Structure